News about Discovery+ launching in Canada, "What Happened, Brittany Murphy", "Shetland", and more.

-In Canada, Black Widow will be initially released both in theatres – where permitted to open, which as of July 7 includes indoor cinemas in all provinces except Ontario (where theatres will reopen on July 16) and Manitoba – and as a Premier Access release on the Disney+ streaming service, which requires an extra $34.99 fee on top of a Disney+ subscription (which is $11.99 per month or $119.99 per year).
+In Canada, Black Widow was initially released both in theatres, though at first this did not include cinemas in Ontario (where theatres reopened on July 16) and Manitoba (where theatres opened later in July) – and as a Premier Access release on the Disney+ streaming service, which required an extra $34.99 fee on top of a Disney+ subscription (which is $11.99 per month or $119.99 per year, plus applicable sales taxes).

 Where can I see "Black Widow" in theatres?

-As noted above, as COVID-19 cases have dropped and vaccinations have increased across Canada, indoor cinemas – including locations of the Cineplex, Landmark, and Guzzo circuits – have re-opened in most Canadian provinces, though in some cases the kinds of capacity restrictions that were in place last summer have been maintained.
+Immediately after the theatrical release, the film was not available to watch in theatres in some areas.
+But as noted above, as COVID-19 cases have dropped and vaccinations have increased across Canada, indoor cinemas – including locations of the Cineplex, Landmark, and Guzzo circuits – have since re-opened in all Canadian provinces, though in some cases the kinds of capacity restrictions that were in place last summer have been maintained.

-Can I watch "Black Widow" at home in Canada?
+Could I have watched "Black Widow" at home early in Canada?

 Over the past year, most studios have offered "Home Premiere" premium video-on-demand (PVOD) rentals alongside (or shortly after) theatrical releases.
 These rentals have generally been available for a flat fee, typically about $25 or rarely $30, on services like iTunes, Google Play, and cable video-on-demand.

-That said, the movie will become available to all Disney+ subscribers on October 6 (and, as far as we know, will remain there indefinitely), so having paid for Premier Access will essentially become meaningless at that point.
+That said, the movie became available to all Disney+ subscribers on October 6 (and, as far as we know, will remain there indefinitely), so having paid for Premier Access essentially became meaningless at that point.

 Are there any options that don't involve Disney+?

-As with other studios' films, prices will eventually come down further – for example, Raya is now available to rent for $6.99, or purchase for $24.99, on Apple TV / iTunes and Prime Video (in addition to now being available to watch at no extra charge for Disney+ subscribers).
+As with other studios' films, prices will eventually come down further – for example, Raya and the Last Dragon, an earlier Premier Access release, is now available to rent for $6.99, or purchase for $24.99, on Apple TV / iTunes and Prime Video (in addition to now being available to watch at no extra charge for Disney+ subscribers).

 When I will be able to watch "Black Widow" on streaming in Canada?

-As noted above, Disney has already confirmed that Black Widow will be available to all Disney+ subscribers at no extra charge on Wednesday, October 6, 2021.
+You can do so right now.
+As confirmed by Disney prior to the theatrical release, Black Widow became available to all Disney+ subscribers at no extra charge on Wednesday, October 6, 2021.

 Unlike some other studios' films which are available on different streaming services like Crave and Netflix in different time periods or "windows", we expect that Disney+ will be the only subscription streaming service that will carry new films from Marvel Studios and most other Disney divisions from 2019 onwards.
 (Some films from 20th Century Studios, which Disney bought in 2019, may continue to go to Crave first for a few more years under a pre-existing deal.)